 - Vegan Granola with soy milk and fresh berries: When I was a kid I ate a lot of cereal as a snack (and for lunch and dinner, if you must know).
 And while there are plenty of vegan cereals to choose from, a big batch of homemade granola can last up to two weeks and it's a much healthier alternative.

 - Muffins!
-Vegan Zucchini Mini Muffins, Vegan Pumpkin Muffins, or Vegan Blackberry Muffins all make a great make-ahead breakfast, they are also perfect for an afternoon snack.
+Vegan Zucchini Mini Muffins, Vegan Pumpkin Muffins, Vegan Blackberry Muffins, or Vegan Raspberry Muffins all make a great make-ahead breakfast, they are also perfect for an afternoon snack.
 They taste sweet, but you know they're made with healthy ingredients.
 Plus, they freeze well, so you can double the batch and freeze half for next week.

 My younger son loves to have a little sandwich for a snack!
 (For a smaller snack just do half a sandwich).
 For a fun twist, you can use cookie cutters to cut the sandwiches into fun or seasonal shapes.
 Use a tiered platter and set everything up for a fancy tea party!
 Or go the DIY route and teach your kids to make the sandwiches themselves!
 They will feel so proud to make their own food.